ajaykliyara/Upload_Images_Onto_AWS_S3/readme.md

 # CS31 : Graduate Credit Assignment : File upload to AWS S3 using Multer S3

-The object of this project was to highlight important steps involved in using Multer S3 module to upload files on to Amazon S3 Buckets.
+The objective of this project was to highlight important steps involved in using Multer S3 module to upload files on to Amazon S3 Buckets.
-Benefits are of this approach are many, couple being,
+Benefits of this approach are many, couple of them being,
-1. The image on S3 is accessed via a secure URL (https), which allows for using them on hosting environments like 'StackBlitz' (A problem is faced with StackBlitz with Assignment 6)
+1. The image on S3 is accessed via a secure URL (https), which allows for using them on hosting environments like 'StackBlitz' (A problem I faced with StackBlitz with Assignment 6)
 2. A scalable service and these resources could be accessed by other applications as well.

 ### Simple App hosted on Digital Ocean